Ergodic SDEs on submanifolds and related numerical sampling schemes: Numerical scheme sampling the conditional measure on

 where $\epsilon > 0$, $1 \le i \le d$.
-It is straightforward to verify that the dynamics (\ref{dynamics-v-soft}) has a unique invariant measure
+It is straightforward to verify that (\ref{dynamics-v-soft}) has a unique invariant measure

 where $Z^\epsilon$ is the normalization constant.
 As $\epsilon \rightarrow 0$, the authors in \cite{projection_diffusion} studied the convergence of the dynamics (\ref{dynamics-v-soft}) itself on a finite time horizon in the case when $a=\sigma = \textnormal{id}$ and $k=1$.
 Closely related problems have also been studied in~\cite{fatkullin2010,katzenberger1991,funaki1993}.
-Since we are mainly interested in sampling the invariant measure, let us record the following known convergence result of the measure $\mu^\epsilon$ to $\mu_1$. \begin{prop} Let $f : \mathbb{R}^d \rightarrow \mathbb{R}$ be a bounded smooth function. $\mu_\epsilon$ is the probability measure in (\ref{mu-eps}) and $\mu_1$ is the conditional probability measures on $\Sigma$ defined in (\ref{mu-1-2}).
+Since we are mainly interested in sampling the invariant measure, we record the following known convergence result of the measure $\mu^\epsilon$ to $\mu_1$.
+We omit its proof since it is a standard application of the co-area formula. \begin{lemma} Let $f : \mathbb{R}^d \rightarrow \mathbb{R}$ be a bounded smooth function. $\mu_\epsilon$ is the probability measure in (\ref{mu-eps}) and $\mu_1$ is the conditional probability measures on $\Sigma$ defined in (\ref{mu-1-2}).
 We have

 where $Z$ is the normalization constant given by